SAP/spartacus-docs/contributing_to_docs/writer-guide.md

    Your work is now merged...
 Congratulations!

-   **Tip:** If you add a line at the bottom of the body, such as "Closes GH-xxx" or "Fixes GH-xxx", where `xxx` is the number of your GitHub issue, when your PR is merged, the GitHub issue #xxx is closed automatically.
+   **Tip:** After you click **Squash and merge**, if you add a line at the bottom of the body, such as "Closes GH-xxx" or "Fixes GH-xxx", where `xxx` is the number of your GitHub issue, when your PR is merged, the GitHub issue #xxx is closed automatically.
 You can use this to close the ticket that you opened in the first step of this workflow.
 If you don't add this line, you can always close your issue manually, later on.

 1. Delete your branch.